My Marvel Wish List - March 2019

 But my point isn't legal ownership, but appreciation.

-Screenwriter Joan Didion decades ago wrote that the focus of typical Hollywood production is the construction of the "deal" not the creation of the artistic work.
-I took her essay on this matter as a way of explaining how a Hollywood movie can be a bomb and pure audience repellent at the box office, yet the production people walk away declaring it a "winner" because no matter what happens vis a vis the ticket-buying movie-watchers, the people who cooked up the production deal got their money up front and if the whole thing crashes they've already cashed the check.
-If it succeeds at the box office, that's good but only as far as it creates leverage for concocting the next deal.
+Screenwriter Joan Didion decades ago wrote that the focus of a typical Hollywood production is the construction of the "deal" not the creation of the artistic work.
+I took her essay on this matter as a way of explaining how a Hollywood movie can be a bomb and pure audience repellent at the box office, yet the production people walk away declaring it a "winner" because no matter what happens vis a vis the ticket-buying movie-watchers, the people who cooked up the production deal got their money up front and if the whole thing crashes they've already cashed the check and was for them a pretty good deal.
+If it succeeds at the box office, that's good but only as far as it creates leverage for concocting the next deal, maybe, so a big-budget sequel to a hit film can be a cash grab and victory lap all at the same time.

 With that in mind, there's not only the corporate legal departments who are aghast at letting other names creep into the authorial areas of a work, but there are the current production people who might see the inclusion of other names as causing their share to get smaller.
 Perhaps this is like how pirates see one another as competitors when the booty is getting split up, since the fewer pirates there are, the more booty each pirate can expect to receive.